By Steve Belliveau

 - Look for a specific shape in a picture.

 - Measure image features by converting pixels to real dimensions.
-For example, “determine the diameter of a round feature in millimeters.”
+For example, “determine the diameter of a round feature in millimetres.”

 Benefits of Vision-Guided Robotics